 It’s no secret that Hello Kitty is big in Taipei.
-In fact, we decided on a Taipei family vacation because I wanted to fly the EVA Air Hello Kitty jet but alas they cancelled the service from Hong Kong before our departure (cue much sadness here).
+In fact, we decided on a Taipei family vacation because I wanted to fly the EVA Air Hello Kitty jet but alas they canceled the service from Hong Kong before our departure (cue much sadness here).
 But with other Taipei theme restaurants to choose from, including Hello Kitty Kitchen and Dining (Taipei’s Hello Kitty Cafe), we went anyway and I’m so glad we visited this foodie haven.

 A Supercute Taipei Theme Restaurant